-There is four basic gaited horses in all over the world, and that is known by all which are the walk, the trot, the canter, and the gallop.
-There are six other different types of gaited horses which are not so popular, and some are breed specific.
-Some horse gaits are related to some horse show, and some are region specific.
+There are four basic gaited horses all over the world, and that is known by all which are the walk, the trot, the canter, and the gallop.
+There are six other different types of gaited horses that are not so popular, and some are breed-specific.
+Some horse gaits are related to some horse shows, and some are region-specific.
 So as a horse lover you must know all categories of gaited horses very briefly.
-In the above discussion, I tried to highlight the four basic gaited horses in detail and other six in brief.
+In the above discussion, I tried to highlight the four basic gaited horses in detail and the other six in brief.

 Recommended Post: 15 Most Popular Race Horse Breeds You Must Know As A Horse Racer